-By connectedness of the dual complex for $n>1$, the $0$-strata are connected by $1$-strata, which are copies of $\bP^1$ with boundary $\{0,\infty\}$.
-It follows that the iterated residue at each $0$-stratum is $\pm 1$, and if we fix an orientation of each maximal simplex as above, then for $\tau$ the $(n-1)$-dimensional simplex corresponding to a $1$-stratum and $\sigma_1,\sigma_2$ the two $n$-dimensional simplices corresponding to the two $0$-strata contained in this $1$-stratum, the orientations induced by $\tau \subset \sigma_1$ and $\tau \subset \sigma_2$ are opposite. \end{remark}
+By connectedness of the dual complex for $n>1$, the $0$-strata are connected by $1$-strata, which are copies of $\bP^1$ with boundary $\{0,\infty\}$, by \cref{prop:dualcomplex}.
+It follows that the iterated residue at each $0$-stratum is $\pm 1$, and if we fix an orientation of each maximal simplex as above, then for $\tau$ the $(n-1)$-dimensional simplex corresponding to a $1$-stratum and $\sigma_1,\sigma_2$ the two $n$-dimensional simplices corresponding to the two $0$-strata contained in this $1$-stratum, the orientations induced by $\tau \subset \sigma_1$ and $\tau \subset \sigma_2$ are opposite.

-\begin{remark} It may be possible to weaken the assumption (2) so that $X$ is $S_2$ but not necessarily Cohen-Macaulay.

-However, for $\bbk=\bC$, by \cite{Kollar_Lectures_on_resolution_of_singularities}, Corollary 1.3 (and the subsequent text concerning the generalization to the slc case) if we have a flat family of slc pairs, and one fiber is Cohen-Macaulay, then any fiber is Cohen-Macaulay.
-So, since canonical singularities are Cohen-Macaulay, a necessary condition for the existence of a smoothing of $(X,E)$ to a pair $(X',E')$ such that $X'$ has canonical singularities is that $X$ is Cohen-Macaulay. \end{remark}